 I also coordinate long-term support for those who graduate from the three-month training period.
 BAFT graduates are mentored by local farmers and participate in 3-6 months of paid apprenticeships on farms in the MESA network.
 Some graduates have received living-wage employment with Planting Justice on their landscape design team or at their tree nursery.

 As a faculty-owner at the Cooperative New School for Urban Studies and Environmental Justice (the CNS), I am part of a nascent effort to build a networked learning community across multiple cities in the United States.
-I teach workshops on urban agriculture through the Social Movement Bootcamp, which will expand to a full online course in 2018.
+I teach live webinars and courses on such topics as urban agriculture, agroecology, and food justice.

 The CNS is a worker-owned cooperative founded in 2017 with roots in progressive Southern movements with a long tradition of self-defense, solidarity, and radical love.
 We at the CNS intend to contribute similarly in this tradition.
 We bring environmental justice, social justice, and organizing strategies to the people, to make knowledge accessible to everyone.
 In community, we seek to change the hearts and minds of everyday people to realize their agency.